marcusbynoe/reading-notes/README.md

 **3 Reminders to stay in a growth mindset:**

-- My first reminder to myself is to remember my goals.
+- Remember my goals.
 I want to explore and breakout into a new tech career so I can improve my quality of life.

-- Second reminder is that if I want to be the best version of myself, I **need** to have a growth mindset going into this.
+- If I want to be the best version of myself, I **need** to have a growth mindset going into this.
 Having a fixed mindset will only make this program harder.

 - Everyone who is successful working in tech started from the bottom at one point in time.
 By staying in a growth mindset, I too can build myself up to where I can be successful in the career field.